gridsome/gridsome.org/docs/routing.md

 }
 ```

-This example shows you how to setup route and template for a [collection](/docs/collections/) named `Post`.
+This example shows you how to setup a template for a [collection](/docs/collections/) named `Post`.
 This will look for and use a template located at `src/templates/Post.vue`.

 ### Example template file